Camp Lejeune Water Contamination Symptoms

 Contacting us does not create an attorney-client relationship.

-Since the link between water contamination and illnesses has been established, there have been a number of government initiatives meant to right those who have been impacted.
-For example, the Janey Ensminger Act, passed in 2012, assigns the VA to provide medical care to those impacted by up to fifteen diseases associated with service at Camp Lejeune.
+Since the link between water contamination and illnesses has been established, there have been a number of government initiatives meant to compensate those who have been impacted, including the Camp Lejeune Justice Act and the Janey Ensminger Act.
+Passed in 2012, the Janey Ensminger Act assigns the VA to provide medical care to those impacted by up to fifteen diseases associated with service at Camp Lejeune.
 The bill was named after the daughter of an engineer who worked at Camp Lejeune.
 The girl, Janey, died at age nine from cancer after growing up on the base.

-In addition diseases associated with service in Camp Lejeune, you can also be eligible for cost-free healthcare from the VA if you have any of the following qualifying health conditions:
+In addition, for diseases associated with service in Camp Lejeune, you can also be eligible for cost-free healthcare from the VA if you have any of the following qualifying health conditions:

 • Esophageal cancer